unreal4u/telegram-api/README.md

 ### About this class

-* Enables you to send messages, stickers, location and other methods via PHP to a Telegram user (either direct conversation, channel or group).
+* Enables you to anything supported by the Telegram Bot API: messages, stickers, location, inline bots and any other supported method via PHP to a Telegram user (either direct conversation, channel, group or supergroup).
 * Respects and implements the default types and methods made by Telegram itself.
 Have any doubts about any method?
 [Just check the original documentation](https://core.telegram.org/bots/api), this implementation will not differ too much.
 * Doesn't need any dependency, except for Guzzle, which you can inyect if you already use it elsewhere.
 * **Full** inline bots support!

-### Detailed description

-This project was born to study the new concepts of PHP7 and to integrate some other knowledge I had previously heard about but didn't have the time to play with them.
-The idea behind was to create a simple to use class which could play nicely with the Telegram API.
-The end result however ended up being a complete bot API implementation.

 ## Installation